PurpleDragonFlower/NYC-College-Taxi/Readme.md

 NYC Taxi Data Analysis
 ======================

-New York City Yellow Taxi Data analytics to predict the payment type and total amount a single taxi trip costs with pickup from Columbia University.
+New York City Yellow Taxi Data analytics to predict the payment type and total amount a single taxi trip costs with pickup from Columbia University and New York University.

+Includes exploration in Machine Learning with

+- Ensembles learning with Voted Classifier

+- Unsupervised Learning with Hierarchical Clusters

+- Feature Extraction with Pipelining through PCA

+- Tuning Parameters with Exhaustive Grid-based Search

 Prequisites
 -----------